Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 2. **Is there a recommendation for branch names?**

    We do not rely on the name convention so far you are working with your own fork.
 Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feature`, `docs`, `tests`, ...

+3. **I have a model in other framework than PyTorch, how do I add it here?**

+   Since PyTorch Lightning is written on top of PyTorch.
+We need models in PyTorch only.
+Also,, we would need same or equivalent results with PyTorch Lightning after converting the models from other frameworks.